 The textbooks particularly conform to the modern cant of diversity.
-In some part the textbooks use diversity as transparent euphemism, as when non-white Americans get labeled as diverse: e.g., American History's section title "Diverse Writers Depict American Life" (810).
+In some part the textbooks use diversity as a transparent euphemism, as when non-white Americans are labeled as diverse: e.g., American History's section titled "Diverse Writers Depict American Life."
 In some part the textbooks use diversity to disguise the failure of description and analysis.
 The Middle Colonies are always "diverse": so United States History states that, "The Middle Colonies developed an ethnic and religious diversity greater than either the Chesapeake or New England areas where almost all of the white colonists came from England."
-(53).
-When Unfinished Nation states that "the arrival of whites [in Spain's American empire] launched a process of interaction between diverse peoples that left no one unchanged", or that "Diversity and difference characterized individual colonies" (11-12, 81), it conveys intellectual laziness rather than sophistication.
+When The Unfinished Nation states that "the arrival of whites [in Spain's American empire] launched a process of interaction between diverse peoples that left no one unchanged," or that "Diversity and difference characterized individual colonies," it conveys intellectual laziness rather than sophistication.